lootup-team/nestjs-amqp/README.md

 This package serves as a comprehensive enhancement to the `@golevelup/nestjs-rabbitmq`, offering a seamless integration with NestJS applications.
 It extends functionalities to enable easy subscription to messages from an exchange while introducing several additional features to streamline message handling.

+## Why was this fork created?
+This package was originally developed by [gedai](https://github.com/gedai-dev), however he stopped maintaining it and so this fork was created.
+This repo may have improvements/changes in the future.

 ## Prerequisites

 This package requires the installation of the following dependencies: